Climate and Average Weather Year Round in Raleigh North Carolina, United States

 Based on the tourism score, the best times of year to visit Raleigh for warm-weather activities are from early May to mid June and from late August to mid October.

-The hot season lasts for 3.6 months, from May 26 to September 15, with an average daily high temperature above 81°F. The hottest day of the year is July 21, with an average high of 89°F and low of 71°F.
+The hot season lasts for 3.6 months, from May 26 to September 15, with an average daily high temperature above 81°F. The hottest month of the year in Raleigh is July, with an average high of 89°F and low of 70°F.

-The cool season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 59°F. The coldest day of the year is January 29, with an average low of 33°F and high of 52°F.
+The cool season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 59°F. The coldest month of the year in Raleigh is January, with an average low of 33°F and high of 51°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.